 How to avoid losing money on swing trades

 Swing trading should never be an excuse for greed because greed is the main reason why people lose money on the markets.
-As tempting as it might be to try hitting a home run on every trade, it is more practical to settle for first or second base.
-Set reasonable targets before placing a trade and take close your trades once the targets reach.
+As tempting as it might be to try hitting a home run in every trade, it is more practical to settle for first or second base.
+Set reasonable targets before placing a trade and take it close to your trades once the targets reach.
 In order to set a reasonable target, you will need to study the charts to understand how the pair you are trading with behaves.
 For instance, if there is no evidence on the chart that the coin you are trading in gets a 50% in a couple of days, it would be unreasonable to expect that to happen any time soon.
 As a swing trader, you must study the history and trends on the charts and expect the history to repeat itself.
 FOMO is another reason people make poor traders.
 For you to be a successful swing trader, you must be willing to wait until you have the best entry into a trade.
-Do not jump on a trade just because it is gaining momentum and everyone is talking about it.
+Don't jump on a trade just because it is gaining momentum and everyone is talking about it.

-Anyone who has tried swing trading will tell you that is an emotional rollercoaster.
+Anyone who has tried swing trading will tell you that it is an emotional rollercoaster.
 However, if you have a good trading system and have the discipline to stick to it, swing trading will reward you for your patience.
 For most beginners, the notion of buying low and selling high makes trading look extremely simple.
 But once they plunge into the crypto trading environment, they soon discover that there is much more to trading than merely buying low and selling high.
 In order to be a profitable swing trader, you must have the discipline to stick to your trading system no matter what.